kengkeng852/Expense-Tracker-and-Todo-List-app/README.md

-# Web application for simple Expense tracker and Todo list
+# Web application for simple Expense tracker and Todo list with React

 ## Step to run
 ###  `1. npm install`